Alex Mold BA PhD

 Deputy Director, Centre for History in Public Health

 - Room 209

 - T: +44 (0)20 7927 2166

 - F: +44 (0)20 7927 2701

 - Follow me

-I organise the History and Health module and I am also a tutor on the Distance Learning version of this course.
+I organise the History and Health module and I am also a seminar leader on Principles of Social Research.
 I am a tutor on the MSc in Public Health, and I give lectures on a number of other modules.
 I currently supervise two PhD students who are working on topics connected to the recent history of public health in Britain.

 My research interests revolve around the contemporary history of medicine and health in Britain.
 I have worked on the history of illegal drugs, the role of the voluntary sector in health service provision, the history of health rights and the emergence of patient consumerism.
 I am now working on a new project which will look at the place of the public in public health in Britain since 1948.
 Whether it involves appealing to individuals to stop smoking, or asking patients what they think of health services, the ‘public’ is constantly constructed and reconstructed within public health policy and practice.
 This project seeks to historicise these concerns, aiming to explore and explain the changing place of the public within public health in post-war Britain.